 Reprogramming the computer may be required so the computer will correctly recognize the smart key or key fob.

 Engine Dies After Starting

-- This is one of the most common symptoms of a bad ignition switch.
-Worn contacts inside the switch may cause a momentarily loss of voltage as a result of heat or vibration.
+- This is one of the most common symptoms of a bad switch.
+Worn contacts inside the switch may cause a momentary loss of voltage as a result of heat or vibration.
 As a result, Any loss of power through the switch will cause the engine to stumble, misfire or die.